zhou13/lcnn/README.md

 ### Post Processing

-To post processing the output from neural network (only necessary if you are going to evaluate AP<sup>H</sup>), execute
+To post process the outputs from neural network (only necessary if you are going to evaluate AP<sup>H</sup>), execute
 ```bash
 python ./post.py --plot --thresholds="0.010,0.015" logs/RUN/npz/ITERATION post/RUN-ITERATION
 ```